 On the 1st of January 2008, the Chinese government initiated the "Labor Contract Law" and "The Implementing Notes of China's Labor Contract Law", effective from the 18th of September 2008.
 The new law aims to protect the legitimate rights and interests of the workers and improve the labor system by specifying the rights and obligations of both parties to the labor contract.
-The following relates to relevant employment regulations, and will increase costs for corporations when employment or the labor contract is illegally concluded:
+The following relates to relevant employment regulations, and will increase costs for corporations when employment or the labor contract is illegally terminated:

-- (A) The economic compensation shall be paid to workers according to the number of years he has worked for the employer by the rate of one month's salary for each full year he worked. - (B) During the probation period, the salary of a worker shall not be lower than the minimum salary for the same post of the same employer or not lower than 80 percent of the wage as stipulated in the labor contract, nor may it be lower than the minimum wage of the locality where the entity is situated.

-- (C) The worker has worked for an uninterrupted term of ten years for the employer, or concluded two consecutive labor contracts with fixed period; a labor contract without a fixed period shall be concluded except that the employee proposes to conclude a labor contract with a fixed period. - (D) If an employer fails to conclude a labor contract without a fixed period with a worker, the employer shall pay the worker double amount of his monthly salary until such labor contract has been concluded. - (E) If an employer fails to conclude a labor contract in written form with a worker in more than one month but less than one year after the date of starting to use him, it shall pay the worker double amount of his monthly salary. - (F) If an employer employs someone who has not concluded employment or the labor contract with the previous employer, if any damage occurs to the other party, the party at fault shall be liable for compensation.
+- (A) The economic compensation shall be paid to workers according to the number of years he has worked for the employer by the rate of one month's salary for each full year he worked. - (B) During the probation period, the salary of a worker shall not be lower than the minimum salary for the same position of the same employer or lower than 80 percent of the wage as stipulated in the labor contract, nor may it be lower than the minimum wage of the locality where the entity is situated. - (C) If the worker has worked for an uninterrupted term of ten years for the employer, or entered into two consecutive labor contracts with fixed period with the employer, the employer shall enter into the indefinite labor contract with such worker unless such worker would like to enter into a labor contract with a fixed period again. - (D) If an employer fails to enter into a indefinite labor contract with a worker pursuant to the relevant laws and regulations, the employer shall pay the worker double amount of his monthly salary since the time that they shall enter into the indefinite labor contract according to laws and regulations. - (E) If an employer fails to enter into a labor contract in written form with a worker since the date of one month after the onboard date (but prior to the date of 1st anniversary of the onboard date), the employer shall pay the worker double amount of his monthly salary. - (F) If an employer employs someone who has not duly terminated employment or the labor contract with the previous employer, the employer and such worker shall be jointly and severally laible to compensate the losses incurred by such previous employer therefrom.